 Monitor the tablet splitting using the YugabyteDB web interfaces at

-Run the workload.
+Run the workload, as follows:

 ~/code/YCSB/bin/ycsb run jdbc -s -P ~/code/YCSB/db-local.properties -P ~/code/YCSB/workloads/workloada -p recordcount=500000 -p operationcount=1000000 -p threadcount=4